TelepathicGrunt/WorldBlender/README.txt

     Config:
 ·End Spikes (Obsidian pillars) will now not be removed when turning off vanilla features config as it is needed for the Enderdragon and is a good way to visually mark world origin.

+    Misc:
+·Removed the log spam caused by World Blender when Dimension Dungeons is generating in the dimension.

     (V.1.2.0 Changes) (1.15.2 Minecraft)